Sundays

 The Cascade Steps have changed a bit since 1997.
 The idea of creating “cascades” down a hillside was originally conceived by the architect Alexander Tamanyan (1878-1936) as a way to connect the northern part of Yerevan to the central part.
 The idea didn’t come to fruition until the 70s, when architect Jim Torosyan revived it, and added in his own idea to construct a huge limestone stairway.
 Work on creating the Cascade Steps began in the 80s, but halted after the 1988 earthquake.
 Then, in 1991, the Soviet Union disintegrated, and the work stopped again.

-In 1995, when I arrived in Yerevan, the Cascade Steps were still clearly not completed.
+In 1995, when I arrived in Yerevan, the Cascade Steps were clearly still uncompleted.
 Today, there’s beautiful landscaping and the complex houses the Cafesjian Center for the Arts.
 But in the 90s, I saw the halls in the steps used for other purposes.
 I distinctly remember there being a nightclub housed in one level at one time.
 My colleagues and I used to sit on the steps on Friday nights after training and play music and sing.
-Sadly, I also saw some pretty sad disrespect of the structure itself on the nights we did that.
+Sadly, I also saw some pretty massive disrespect of the structure itself on the nights we did that.
 More than one intoxicated man would use the steps as a public urinal.
 As you can see in the photo below, there was a dirt road there and lots of trees– no sculptures, working fountains, or places to sit.
-And there were no bushes on the steps.
+And there were fewer bushes on the steps.

 How I remember them in 1995… Special thanks to my Peace Corps friend Elaine, whose photo I ripped off from Facebook (mine are all in storage).